caiteteux/caiteteux/README.md

 - 👋 Hi, I’m @caiteteux
-- 👀 I’m interested in  web back-end and front-end
+- 👀 I’m interested in  web,back-end,front-end and some programming knowledges
 - 🌱 I’m currently learning web programming
 - 💞️ I’m looking to collaborate on group projects
 - 📫 How to reach me <code>caiteteuz@protonmail.com</code>